 TWE has pushed the price so high you’ll never get your money back

-A couple of years ago, the Brisbane Times wrote that Grange had ‘enjoyed such success that it became an investors’ darling and, among international connoisseurs, Australia’s most famous wine … Unveiling the latest vintage on Thursday, Peter Jago (sic), Penfolds chief winemaker, said: ‘’Isn’t it nice to know that should you not drink it [Grange], that it’s sitting somewhere in a cellar or in a friend’s cellar and it’s gaining value.
-And that’s a wonderful thing.” ‘
+A few years ago, the Brisbane Times wrote that Grange had ‘enjoyed such success that it became an investors’ darling and, among international connoisseurs, Australia’s most famous wine … Unveiling the latest vintage on Thursday, Peter Jago (sic), Penfolds chief winemaker, said: ‘’Isn’t it nice to know that should you not drink it [Grange], that it’s sitting somewhere in a cellar or in a friend’s cellar and it’s gaining value.
+And that’s a wonderful thing.”’

-These are curious times when winemakers become investment advisors.
+It’s not a wonderful thing but pure rubbish, which is what you get when winemakers become investment advisors.
 The notion that Grange appreciates in value over time is a myth.
 Here’s the advice I gave in a blog post on Costco selling Grange at deep discounts: Never buy Grange at the time of its release.
 Why not?
-Because you can buy virtually any vintage of Grange, back to the early seventies, for less than the current retail price.
+Because you can buy virtually any vintage of Grange, back to the 1976, for less than the current retail price.